NikhilCode12/HTMLCSSPROJECTS/README.md

 # HTML/CSS PROJECTS
-10 basic Projects using only HTML and CSS - Created By Nikhil Sharma
+Basic Projects using only HTML and CSS - Created By Nikhil Sharma

 Projects included are detailed below:
 # 1. Tribute Web Page